steinbeck/Surge/doc/Manual.md

 Options are indicated by a hyphen in the Unix style, such as `-u`.

-They can be concatenated or written separately: -u -t0 is the same as -ut0.
-The exception is the option -oFILE (specify output file) where the file name is everything from the "-o" to the end of the option.
+They can be concatenated or written separately: `-u -t0` is the same as `-ut0`.
+The exception is the option `-oFILE` (specify output file) where the file name is everything from the `-o` to the end of the option.

-If options have values, they must be written against the option name and not separately: "-t2" is valid but "-t 2" is not.
+If options have values, they must be written against the option name and not separately: `-t2` is valid but `-t 2` is not.

 #### Output options.

--u  Don't write any molecules; just generate them and report the number.
+`-u`  Don't write any molecules; just generate them and report the number.

--oFILE  Specify a file name for output, to be used instead of the standard output.
-You can specify names with spaces or special characters by using quotes, for example -o'Very Many Molecules.smi'
+`-oFILE`  Specify a file name for output, to be used instead of the standard output.
+You can specify names with spaces or special characters by using quotes, for example `-o'Very Many Molecules.smi'`

 -S  Output in basic SMILES format